Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 manual_review_rateandsilent_p0.

-If drift_budget (allowable deviation corridor from baseline) is exceeded, block the build even with "green" KPIs.
-This means the system has already changed its decision-making mode.
+If drift_budget (the allowable deviation corridor from the baseline) is exceeded, block the build even with "green" KPIs.
+This means the system has already changed its decision mode.

-To see the main trap, three metrics and one guard are sufficient:
+To see the main trap, three metrics and one guard are enough:

 flowchart LR